confluentinc/ksql/docs/concepts/ksql-architecture.rst

 .. note::

-   You can perform operations listed as "Not with KSQL API" manually, or you can use deployment tools, like Kubernetes and Ansible, or you can use the Kafka tools, like ``kafka-delete-records``.
+   You can perform operations listed as "Not with KSQL API" manually.
+Also, you can use deployment tools, like Kubernetes or Ansible, and you can use the Kafka tools, like ``kafka-delete-records``.

 Dedicating Resources
 ********************